doaleix/apx-manual/docs/02-Advanced-Admin/01-tutorial-user-management/02-tutorial-roles/01-create-role.md

                8.1.
 If you need to set this new role in B2B routes, select the box.
 This behavior will take place when <strong>“Apply”</strong> button is clicked (does not work retroactively).
             </li>
             <li>
                8.2.
-If a single sing on is integrated this check box will appear to define a role as default when the application needs to create a new user with external credentials.
+If a single sing on is integrated, this check box will appear to define a role as default when the application needs to create a new user with external credentials.
             </li>
          </ul>
     </td>